Some great things to do in Amarillo Texas include visiting Palo Duro Canyon, historic Route 66, Cadillac Ranch, and the

 Amarillo is the largest city in the Texas panhandle but it is not even among the dozen largest cities in Texas.
 “Step Into the Real Texas,” they like to say in Amarillo, Texas.
 “Real Texas,” I interpret, means avoiding the hustle and mayhem of the big city and appreciating the people, things, and surroundings.

 While Amarillo residents definitely have Texas pride, the city is actually geographically closer to much of Oklahoma, New Mexico, Kansas, and Colorado than it is to Dallas, Houston, and San Antonio.
 “Real Texas,” then, means most of the world’s image of the American West: large ranches, cattle herds, and actual cowboys.

 Amarillo grew up around the cattle business and, in fact, hosted the huge trial between cattle ranchers and Oprah Winfrey in the 1990s.
-The courthouse where the “mad cow” drama took place is certainly among the things to do in Amarillo for many visitors.
+The courthouse where the “mad cow” drama took place is certainly among the things to see in Amarillo for many visitors.